Skip to content

 Accessing the Config from the Factory

-You can access the Config methods from the Factory, to create your domain logic:
+You can access the Config methods from the Factory to create your domain objects with the right configuration:

 <?php # src/Comment/CommentFactory.php